GetSimpl/simpl-android-sdk-integration-example/README.md

 # Simpl Android SDK

-Simpl's Android SDK makes it easy for you to integrate Simpl Buy into your apps in on the Android platform.
+Simpl's Android SDK makes it easy for you to integrate Simpl Buy into your Android apps.

 ## Adding SDK to your project
 ### Gradle (Android Studio)